MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/add-workflow-activities.md

 2. In the **Activities Toolbox** pane, locate the activity group **Script Activities** and its subgroup **Generic Script Activities**.
 Drag the script activity that you want to use to a position between the workflow start and workflow end icons or between two existing activities.

-3. Set the script activity properties.
-To set this, do the following:
+3. Set the script activity properties:

     1. In the **Details** pane, select any of the properties in the **Activity Inputs** category, and select the ellipsis button (**...**) that appears next to the property.